ADGEfficiency/adgefficiency.github.io/_posts/2017-02-02-energy-basics-average-vs-marginal-carbon-emissions.md

 carbon_saving = 0.912 tC
 ```

-In a market based elecricity system, the reduction in generation is not averaged across each generator.
+In a market based electricity system, the reduction in generation is not averaged across each generator.
 The reduction occurs in one plant – the marginal generator.
 Let’s run through an example.

 Suppose we have a grid where electricity is supplied by either wind or coal (the Base Case).
 If we save 1 GW of electricity, the generation of the coal plant will reduce by 1 GW (Case 1).

 An ideal electricity market will reduce output on the most expensive plant, and keep cheaper plants running at full load.

 ![Figure 1 & 2]({{ "/assets/avg_marginal/fig1_2.png"}})
-**Figure 1 & 2 – The effect of saving 1 GW of electricity.
-Note that the generation from wind is unchanged.**
+*Figure 1 & 2 – The effect of saving 1 GW of electricity.
+Note that the generation from wind is unchanged.*

 |Table 2 – Results for the Base Case & Case 1|
 |---|